OpenDocCN/python-code-anls/docs/pytorch/torch----ao----pruning----_experimental----data_sparsifier----benchmarks----README.md

 ## Future work
 1. **Evaluate memory savings**: The idea is to use torch.sparse tensors to store weights of the embedding bags so that the model memory consumption improves.
 This will be possible once the embedding bags starts supporting torch.sparse backend.

 2. **Sparsifying activations**: Use activation sparsifier to sparsify the activations of the dlrm model.
-The idea is to sparsify the features before feeding to the top dense layer (sparsify ```z``` [here](https://github.com/facebookresearch/dlrm/blob/11afc52120c5baaf0bfe418c610bc5cccb9c5777/dlrm_s_pytorch.py#L595)).
+The idea is to sparsify the features before feeding to the top dense layer (sparsify ```pyz``` [here](https://github.com/facebookresearch/dlrm/blob/11afc52120c5baaf0bfe418c610bc5cccb9c5777/dlrm_s_pytorch.py#L595)).